 tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Wood lattice is one of those building materials that quietly does a lot of work.
-It adds privacy, screens unsightly views, supports climbing plants, and finishes off decks and porches with a clean architectural edge.
-When it’s made from real wood such as cedar, pine, or spruce, lattice also brings natural warmth and texture that vinyl panels can’t match.
+It can hide under-deck framing, enclose porches, support plants, and create attractive backyard dividers.
+When made from real wood such as cedar, pine, or spruce, it also brings warmth and texture that vinyl or plastic panels often lack.

-Whether you’re enclosing the side of a deck, adding a backyard privacy screen, or creating a garden trellis, understanding wood species, lattice patterns, and basic installation details will help your project last longer and look better.
+Whether you’re enclosing the side of a deck, adding a backyard privacy screen, or building a decorative garden trellis, understanding wood species, patterns, and installation basics will help your lattice last longer and look better.

 Best Woods for Exterior Lattice